-Statement of Jury (PUF festival 2016) about Ka-f-ka by Mehdi FARAJPOUR:
+Jury Statement (PUF 2016) about KA-F-KA by Mehdi FARAJPOUR:

-Running backwards around a circle for almost half an hour before starting the performance, is just the beginning of KA-F-KA.
-A dancer with a dizzying head, with muscular contractions, out of breath and unbalanced by the fatigue is the first image you would see in KA-F-KA.
+Running backwards around a circle for almost half an hour before starting the performance is just the beginning.
+A dancer with a dizzying head, muscular contractions, out of breath, and unbalanced by the fatigue is the first image you will see in KA-F-KA.

 KA-F-KA by Mehdi Farajpour, inspired by Franz Kafka’s Visual Universe, is a free interpretation of his famous text: Metamorphosis.
 Much like Farajpour’s other performances, KA-F-KA is built on an interdisciplinary (vs multidisciplinary) structure; intertwining multiple disciplines rather than putting them together just for the sake of it.

 KA-F-KA is the story of everyone and no one.
 A man, lost in the routine of his life, awakens to discover that he is transformed into another being.
 He suffers from solitude, hunger, and pain, yet keeps running to fulfil his personal and social obligations.